Dangstein, West Sussex, England

-Lady Dorothy Nevill laid out the site in the 1850s.
-Tons of earth were imported to level a small valley to the east of the walled garden for growing more vegetables and fruit.
+In Exotic Groves, Guy Nevill writes that 34 gardeners worked day and night scooping out dells, ponds, sunken lawns and terraces, planting magnolias, weeping holly, Wellingtonias, bamboos, pergolas and herbaceous borders.
+Lady Dorothy imported tons of earth to level a small valley to the east of the walled garden for growing more vegetables and fruit.
 Terrace walks and winding broad gravelled paths took the visitor around the garden.
 To the west of the house was a parterre and an extensive pinetum.
 To the east a path known as Lady Dorothy's Walk led through a wood.

 Lady Dorothy's great interest was exotic plants and she bought avidly.
 Sir William Hooker was an early visitor and plants were soon being exchanged with Kew.
 These exchanges and letters were continued by Sir William's son, Sir Joseph Hooker.
 Birds and animals also figured.
 The double aviary at Dangstein is still there, with a pheasantry in two compartments, two small pigeon lofts above and a small aviary for her exotic birds.
 Her whistling pigeons perhaps caused the most amazement.